phpfui/ThoughtsBlogCode/clb829nf7000408mkb1ki0zqp.md

 [PHPCSFixer](https://github.com/PHP-CS-Fixer/PHP-CS-Fixer) is another great tool for formatting code.
 I run it on git check-in to keep things neat.
 It has a [great configuration tool here](https://mlocati.github.io/php-cs-fixer-configurator).
 Highly recommended.

-Check any config files from these tools in to the root of your project.
+Check any config files from these tools into the root of your project.
 This will allow contributors to run the same tests and checks you use.

 ### Have a Good README.MD